andrewgdotcom/Model01-Firmware/README-abg.md

 keyboardio firmware layout to make multilingual typing more intuitive and fix a selection of annoyances.

-While the modifications can be applied individually, it is recommended that aliases-abg-orphans-* not be used without also enabling one of the abg-function-* layers, so that `PgUp`, `PgDn`, `LED` and `Num` remain accessible.
+While the modifications can be applied individually, it is recommended that layer-function-std should only be used if orphans-std is enabled, otherwise the keys `PgUp`, `PgDn` and `LED` may become inaccessible.

 How to use
 ----------